jhurrell/cclf-random-data/README.md

 This will generate fake CCLF files for each of the file types listed in the IP.

-The generated files are located in the `cclf` directory and have a filename that includes the date, time, and type of file.
+The generated files are located in the `output` directory and have a filename that includes the date, time, and type of file.
 The filenames follow the formats specified in the requirements.

 Each file contains random data based on the specifications provided in the IP.